 Not this time, let’s talk about the newest thing, the latest technology that Porsche has put on the market, its most innovative product, which places the brand in the technological elite of the automotive world.

 This is the new Porsche Taycan, the first 100% electric Porsche.
 This model is on display in the museum.

 The present and future of cars involves electrification and Porsche’s answer to that challenge is the Porsche Taycan.

-And to present it in society as it deserves, Porsche has made a spectacular commercial, typical of an action film, but with a touch of humour.
+And to present it in society as it deserves, Porsche has made a spectacular commercial, typical of an action film, but with a touch of comedy.

-Porsche presents the Taycan in an action-packed commercial with a touch of humour
+Porsche presents the Taycan in an action-packed commercial with a touch of comedy

 To this end, Porsche has not spared any human resources apart from the latest technology, bringing together a film team made up of 110 professionals from the USA and Germany.